avirzin/Rendex/README.md

 ### Smart Contracts

 - `RendexToken`: ERC-20 token with `rebase()` function and CDI oracle integration
+- `CDIOracle`: Oracle contract for CDI rate data

 ### Off-Chain Components

-- **CDI Oracle Service**: A script or trusted backend service that fetches the current CDI from the [Brazilian Central Bank API](https://api.bcb.gov.br/dados/serie/bcdata.sgs.12/dados/ultimos/1?formato=json) and updates the on-chain oracle once per day.
+- **CDI Oracle Service**: A Node.js service that fetches the current CDI from the [Brazilian Central Bank API](https://api.bcb.gov.br/dados/serie/bcdata.sgs.12/dados/ultimos/1?formato=json) and updates the on-chain oracle once per day.
 The monthly CDI rate is converted to a daily compound rate using the formula: `daily_rate = (1 + monthly_cdi)^(1/30) - 1`.
 - **Rebaser**: A cronjob or script that calls `updateCDI()` and triggers `rebase()` daily to maintain the yield simulation.

 ---